 Words fail to describe the beauty and splendor of this trek’s landscape.
-Imagine crossing two regions of the cold desert, a high altitude pass, a unique river and ultimately reaching one of the highest and pristine lakes in the world.
-In fact, the trek includes walking along the length of Tso Moriri for almost two days!
+Imagine crossing two regions of the cold desert, a high altitude pass, a unique river, and ultimately reaching one of the highest and pristine lakes in the world.
+The trek includes walking along the length of Tso Moriri for almost two days!

 There is no better way to explore a place, especially mountains, than walking around the locale.
 Kibber is a part of the larger puzzle called Spiti, which surprises you with a new spectacle at every turn.